AI Engineering

 what's inside

-Master AI Engineering as a new discipline.
-This is a course for those who are ready to enter a field that everyone talks about, but few deeply understand.
-You will learn how AI engineering differs from classical ML and learn to use the modern stack and foundation models to solve complex business problems.
+Master AI engineering as a new discipline.
+This course is for those ready to move into a field that everyone talks about but few truly understand.
+You'll learn what sets AI engineering apart from classical ML, and how to use modern tooling and foundation models to solve complex, real-world business problems.

-The program is built on hands-on projects: RAG system on corporate data, autonomous agents with tool calling and memory, pipelines with Evals for quality control.
-You will go through the path from embeddings and vectorization to context engineering.
-The course focus is on production: how to understand when it's worth using LLM and when it would be inappropriate; how to optimize costs and ensure system observability.
+The curriculum is built around hands-on projects: a RAG system on enterprise data, autonomous agents with tool calling and memory, and evaluation pipelines for quality control.
+You'll travel the full path from embeddings and vectorization to context engineering.
+The course is production-focused: when does it actually make sense to use an LLM — and when doesn't it?
+How do you optimize costs and ensure system observability?

-We'll also pay attention to engineering culture: prompt testing, using LLM-as-a-judge, and solving latency and security issues.
+We'll also cover engineering culture: prompt testing, LLM-as-a-judge, and tackling latency and security challenges.

-*The cases you will examine in the course are not academic examples, but the instructor's production experience from real projects at Netflix.
+The cases you'll work through are not academic exercises.
+They come directly from the instructor's production experience on real projects at Netflix.

 • What is AI engineering